 Families love ArtPrize and we have all the details on heading downtown to ArtPrize with your family.
 Be sure to wear walking shoes and know that you won’t be able to see it all in one day.

 And you won’t have to wait until fall to enjoy the art scene in GR.
 Take on the GR Mural Crawl and be amazed by the large scale art that our city has for you!

 8 – Our Farmers Grow the Best Produce and Meat

 If you enjoy eating fresh, local fare, you’ll love all our many farmer’s market options in West Michigan.
 Living close to fertile farm country, Michiganders enjoy the delicious, fresh produce like corn, apples, berries and much more.

 You can even find local produce year-round at the indoor Downtown Market.
 This 130,000 square foot culinary marketplace is full of various vendors and delightful restaurants.
 Grand Rapids’ local farmer’s markets will help your family enjoy the tastiest and freshest produce around!

 Have you heard how eco-friendly Grand Rapids is?
 Expedia named GR as one of America’s Greenest Cities,” which is unsurprising based on all the recognition we’ve received for sustainability achievements.
-Grand Rapids is a leader for mid-sized US cities, with 473 LEED Certified buildings as of 2018.
-(LEED stands for Leadership in Energy and Environmental Design).
+Grand Rapids is a leader for mid-sized US cities, with hundreds of LEED Certified buildings (LEED stands for Leadership in Energy and Environmental Design) and other notable efforts.